High Holy Days 2025/5786

 Tashlich

-In Person Only · 22nd Street & East Lake of the Isles Parkway
+In Person Only at 22nd Street & East Lake of the Isles Parkway

 On Rosh HaShanah it is customary to visit a body of water and symbolically cast away what we wish to leave behind in order to embrace a fresh start in the new Jewish year.
-The Tashlich service and ritual is also on page seven of your HaKol if you wish to perform it on your own.
+Please join our clergy for this annual ritual.

 11:30 a.m.